magdanolde/Neumorphic-Form/README.md

 ### 🤝 SPECIALTHANKS
 Thanks to my Mentor - [devmentor.pl](https://devmentor.pl/) - for providing me with this task and for code review.

-If you have any questions feel free to get in touch with me (contact in the profile <a href="https://github.com/magdanolde").
+If you have any questions feel free to get in touch with me (contact in the profile [readme](https://github.com/magdanolde).